 Below is the pictorial representation of a workspace structure in SOAP-UI.

 Step 1: First step is to create a workspace.
 Create a workspace as shown below.
-All the artifacts that we are going to create from now on would be contained in this workspace.
+All the artefacts that we are going to create from now on would be contained in this workspace.

 Step 3: Now the user has to select the path where this workspace has to be saved.

-- The name of the workspace XML, which has to be located when user wants to open the workspace in the future.
+The name of the workspace XML, which has to be located when the user wants to open the workspace in the future.

 Step 4: The workspace is created as shown below.
 We can also access the workspace properties under 'Workspace Properties' Tab.